LaStella’s Tuscan Tweak in the South Okanagan

 In the past two decades the proliferation of wineries in B.C.’s Okanagan Valley has been nothing short of shocking.
 The number of wineries has tripled to 335 since 2004 (according to 2022 statistics).
 Most have sought distinction through branding and marketing.
 After all, how different can one be in one small region?

 LaStella gambled a step further with a vision to emulate the styles of Tuscany by planting the Italian sangiovese grape amid the well-established Bordeaux grapes of merlot, cabernet sauvignon and cabernet franc.
 (Tuscany is most historically famous for Chianti Classico and Brunello di Montalcino, but super-Tuscans based on Bordeaux varieties are now also important).
-Very occasionally LaStella makes a small amount of 100 percent sangiovese called Arioso, and in the Classico d’Osoyoos it is blended with 50 percent merlot.
-In most of the other reds it is blended in smaller proportions to provide lift and elegance.
+Very occasionally LaStella makes a small amount of 100 percent sangiovese called Arioso, and in the Classico d’Osoyoos 50% of the wine is a blend of merlot, cabernet franc and cabernet sauvignon.
+In most of the other reds it is blended in smaller proportions to provide lift and elegance and naturally lower alcohol levels.

 The People, Place and Vineyards